 Well, it was released in 1969, just in time for Christmas.
 So, the story goes like this…

-… a discarded magic top hat brings to life the snowman that a group of children made, until a magician, professor Hinkle, wants it back, and the temperature starts to rise.
-Frosty will melt or no longer be a jolly soul if the kids cannot get him away from Hinkle and warm weather, so he hops a train to the North Pole with young Karen
+… a discarded magic top hat brings to life the snowman that a group of children made until a magician, Professor Hinkle, wants it back, and the temperature starts to rise.
+Frosty will melt or no longer be a jolly soul if the kids cannot get him away from Hinkle and the warm weather, so he hops a train to the North Pole with young Karen.

 4) Who else was in the movie with you?

 Let me think.
 Well, Professor Hinkle and Karen, I already mentioned, then there was the Traffic Cop, the Teacher.
 Who am I forgetting?
 Oh yes, Santa Claus.
 How could I forget Santa Claus!

 5) Do you see Santa Claus very often?